janmonschke/Bachelor-Thesis/chapters/Single Page Web Apps/request flow comparison.md

 ## REQUEST FLOW COMPARISON

 ### TRADITIONAL
 A HTTP request is matched to the corresponding controller by a router.
 This controller then triggers the Model-layer to retrieve the necessary data for the request from the underlying database.
 When the data has been successfully fetched, the controller triggers the View-layer to render the data into the requested View.
-This data is then being transfered to the browser of the user and the current DOM is replaced with the transefered HTML page.
+This data is then being transferred to the browser of the user and the current DOM is replaced with the transferred HTML page.

 ### SINGLE PAGE
 The single-page request-flow is the same as the traditional request-flow until it comes to the rendering of views.
 Instead of letting the server render a complete new layout and transfer it to the client, the fetched data is serialized into a transport format (JSON, XML...) and the client takes care of rendering the part of the DOM that has changed.